codeigniter4/CodeIgniter4/contributing/workflow.md

 And if your PRs have the breaking changes, label the following label:
 - **breaking change** ...
 PRs that may break existing functionalities

+## Updating Your Branch

+If you are asked for changes in the review, commit the fix in your branch and push it to GitHub again.

+If the `develop` branch progresses and conflicts arise that prevent merging, or if you are asked to *rebase*, do the following:

+Synchronize your repository:

+    git checkout develop
+    git fetch upstream
+    git merge upstream/develop
+    git push origin develop

+Bring your feature branch up to date:

+    git checkout new/mind-reader
+    git rebase upstream/develop

+You might get conflicts when you rebase.
+It is your responsibility to resolve those locally, so that you can continue collaborating with the shared repository.

+And finally push your local branch to your GitHub repository:

+    git push --force-with-lease origin new/mind-reader

 ## Cleanup